NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Staff of Power.md

 This staff of magically hardened wood is topped with a silver sculpture depicting magical runic symbols.
 When used as a weapon, a _staff of power_ is a _+2 greater striking staff_.

 Voluntarily destroying a _staff of power_ unleashes an incredible blast of energy.
 When wielding the staff, you can Interact to break it.
-This releases a 30-foot burst magical explosion centered on the staff.
+This releases a @Template\[burst|distance:30\] magical explosion centered on the staff.
 This deals 2d8 force damage per charge remaining in the staff (DC 40 Reflex check).
 You automatically critically fail your save.
 A creature reduced to 0 Hit Points by this damage dies instantly; this is a death effect.

 **Activate** Cast a Spell